iamkulbhushansingh/Calculator-css/readme.txt

 I've used different styling properties eg. padding,shadow,different colours,etc...

 --
-the script folder contains to files
+the script folder contains two files
 i. vendor.js
       here i've declared different variables to store data in it and display the output result.